crush-157/CloudTestDrive/bitnami/connect.md

 Now go back to your Oracle Cloud Console,
 + Go to the Compute console:
-+ Locate your instance - use the public IP address you received on the Bitnami console
++ Locate your instance - use the public IP address you received on the Bitnami console.
+If you can't find your instace in the list, try changing the Site in the top right corner of the browser.

 ![](images/bitnami001.PNG)